Eric Schmidt: Bilderberg Group

 He is a member of the Bilderberg Group and attends the annual Bilderberg conferences regularly.
 He also has a listed membership with the Trilateral Commission.
-He is a member of the International Advisory Board at the Blavatnik School of Government, University of Oxford.

 Berggruen Institute

 Schmidt is an active member of the Berggruen Institute's 21st Century Council, and its board of directors.

+Dialog

+Schmidt has participated in Dialog, a secretive, invite-only social club founded by Peter Thiel and Auren Hoffman.

+World Economic forum

+Schmidt has been active at the World Economic Forum in Davos, serving as a Co-Chair of the 2015 Annual Meeting held under the theme “The New Global Context.”

 Acting

 In 2014, he had a cameo appearance in the film Dumb and Dumber To, starring Jim Carrey and Jeff Daniels.
-He also had a cameo appearance in the HBO show Silicon Valley.
+He also had a cameo appearance in the pilot episode "Minimum Viable Product" of the HBO show Silicon Valley.

 Personal life

 In June 1980, Schmidt married Wendy Susan Boyle (born 1955 in Short Hills, New Jersey).
 They lived in Atherton, California, in the 1990s.
 They have a daughter, Sophie, and had another, Alison, who died in 2017 from an illness.
-A number of Schmidt's outside relationships have attracted publicity, but he continues philanthropic efforts in the name of him and his wife.
+A number of Schmidt's extramarital relationships have attracted publicity, but he and his wife continue joint philanthropic efforts.

 In January 2013, Schmidt visited North Korea with his daughter Sophie, Jared Cohen, and former New Mexico governor Bill Richardson.

-In 2015, Schmidt acquired a 20% stake in D.E.
-Shaw & Co.
+In 2015, Schmidt acquired a 20% stake in D. E. Shaw & Co..
 Schmidt is also an investor in CargoMetrics, another quant hedge fund.

 In April 2015, Schmidt delivered the commencement address at Virginia Tech, located in Schmidt's childhood home of Blacksburg, Virginia.
 This came on the heels of Schmidt making a $2 million donation to Virginia Tech's College of Engineering.
 Schmidt's philanthropy is the result of his longstanding friendship with Virginia Tech's former president Paul Torgersen.
 His donation funded the Paul and Dorothea Torgersen Dean's Chair in Engineering.

 In September 2020, Schmidt purchased Montecito Mansion, a 22,000-square-foot estate overlooking Santa Barbara, for $30.8 million.

-In November 2020, Recode reported that Schmidt is finalizing his plan to become a citizen of Cyprus.
+In November 2020, Recode reported that Schmidt was finalizing his plan to become a citizen of Cyprus.
 He is one of the highest-profile people to take advantage of the immigrant investor programs that offers a "passport-for-sale".
 This passport can be used to enter and live in any country of the European Union.

+In 2024, Bloomberg estimated his net worth to be US$37.8 billion.
+In 2024, Schmidt was appointed an Honorary Knight Commander of the Order of the British Empire for his services to philanthropy.

+In 2023 and 2024, CO_{2} emissions from flights taken by Schmidt's Gulfstream 650 jet placed him at the top of lists of private jet owners who generated the most carbon emissions.